Your guide - garage conversion

 - A home gym

-If your existing garage is large enough, you could create two new smaller rooms such as a playroom and utility room.
+If your existing garage is large enough, you could create two new smaller rooms such as a garage conversion playroom and utility room.

-Do I need planning permission for my garage conversion?
+Do I need planning permission for garage conversion?

-Garage extensions are normally within permitted development as you are not actually changing the structure.
+Garage extensions are normally within permitted development as you are not actually changing the structure, so you don't normally need planning permission for garage conversion.

-There are some conversions that you must always seek permission for, such as if you live in a conservation area, a flat or maisonette, or if the garage is a separate building.
+There are some conversions that you must always seek planning permission for a garage conversion, such as if you live in a conservation area, a flat or maisonette, or if the garage is a separate building.

 You should always consult your local authority and confirm whether your plans are within the permitted development.